 Since the Project would be consistent with the existing land use, would not result in growth-inducing development, and would not increase the construction activity or emissions above assumptions in the applicable air quality attainment plans, the Project would not impede achievement of the air quality goals of the region.
+In addition, as standard practice, the Applicant would comply with MDAQMD Rule 403, Fugitive Dust Control, and obtain all other required equipment permits, as needed, to reduce fugitive dust generation and emissions.
 Therefore, the Project would not conflict with or obstruct implementation of the applicable air quality plan.
 As a result, CDFW's issuance of the permits and its broader approval of the whole of the action under CEQA would result in less-than-significant impacts to implementation of the applicable air quality plan.